ioajs/ioa/README.md

 Because it is based on a hierarchical loading strategy, developers are free to manage the lifecycle of the application at launch without the constraints of conventional frameworks.

-Using ioa makes it easy to customise the framework to your liking, or to use it with existing frameworks.
+Using ioa makes it easy to customise the framework to your liking or to use it in conjunction with existing frameworks.
 The project prefers to use koa, and this also applies to express.

 ### Features

-- Uses ES modules, no longer compatible with CommonJS

-- Use pure asynchronous module loading method
+- uses pure asynchronous module loading

-- Component-as-an-application, with a component-based, horizontally scalable architecture
+- component-as-application, componentised, horizontally scalable architecture

 - Each component has a relatively isolated component scope, consistent code structure and functionality

-- Support for single-application, multi-application and component mode switching to meet smooth transition and incremental expansion requirements
+- Supports single-application, multi-application and component mode switching to meet smooth transition and incremental expansion requirements

 - Support for hierarchical module loading, flexible module loading order and full lifecycle management at startup